nithyaramakrishnan/data-shield/troubleshooting/ts-convert.md

 # Why can't I convert my container?
 {: #ts-converter}
-{: #troubleshoot-container-convert}
 {: troubleshoot}

-You attempted to convert your container and you encountered a problem.
+You attempt to convert your container and you encounter a problem.
 {:shortdesc}

 ## Error: Container converter forbidden